Marlins vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and Josh Rojas will be among the star attractions when the Miami Marlins face the Arizona Diamondbacks on Friday at 6:40 PM ET, at LoanDepot park.
+Jorge Soler and the Miami Marlins will hit the field against the Arizona Diamondbacks and Josh Rojas on Saturday at 4:10 PM ET, at LoanDepot park.

-The Diamondbacks are +130 moneyline underdogs for this matchup with the favorite Marlins (-155).
-The over/under is 9 runs for the game.
+The favored Marlins have -135 moneyline odds to win against the underdog Diamondbacks, who are listed at +110.
+The over/under is 8.5 runs for the matchup (with -120 odds to go over and +100 odds on the under).

 Rep your team with officially licensed Marlinsgear!
 Head to Fanatics to find jerseys, shirts, and much more.